 To see this, let us suppose that object/process A is comprised of two "internal contradictory opposites" (or "opposite tendencies") O* and O**, and changes as a result.

 [The problems I am about to highlight also emerge if these are viewed as 'external' contradictions.
 They arise, too, even if it is argued that the above changes only take place "under certain circumstances".
-I have omitted these complications since this is a summary Essay.
-However, they are all considered in detail in Essay Seven Part Three.]
+I have omitted these complications since this is a summary Essay.]

 But, O* can't change into O** -- since O** already exists!